adamhurm/apollo-mitmproxy/README.md

 - [Get a personal API token](#create-custom-reddit-app-and-get-client_id)
 - [Replace the client_id](#use-mitmproxy-to-replace-client_id) in [docker/apollo_mitmproxy_script.py](https://github.com/adamhurm/apollo-mitmproxy/blob/main/docker/apollo_mitmproxy_script.py#L6) (Line 6)

+## Docker / K8s
-Create docker image and run in k8s deployment.
-Right now this exposes the proxy (port 30000) and the mitmweb GUI (port 30001) as NodePorts. (optional support for `docker compose`)
+The proxy (port 30000) and the mitmweb GUI (port 30001) are exposed as NodePorts.
+You can modify this to use nip.io if you remove the commented lines in [build.sh](./build.sh) and add your local IP to the [manifest files](./k8s/nip.io/ingess.yml).
+There is also optional support for [docker compose](./docker).
 ```
 chmod +x build.sh
 ./build.sh